 By Karla Rodriguez

 Guadalupe was expecting her fourth child in five months’ time in October 1938.
 Her eyes once sparkled with joy over her children, but now they were filled with fear and grief for her beloved husband John, who had died.
-She worried about how she would take care of their three young children let alone a forth.
+She worried about how she would take care of their three young children let alone a fourth.
 Guadalupe fell ill, perhaps from heartache, or maybe something else was wrong.
 But how could she afford to go to the doctor when she lacked money for food and rent?
 Frightened with nowhere else to turn, she arrived at the Mexican Clinic to ask for aid.
 Her three children trailed behind her, afraid and clinging to her skirt.

 A caring doctor and attentive nurse examined Guadalupe and her children, while the women volunteers gave her hope and encouragement.
 She learned a great deal during her clinic visit, which eased some of her fears.
 Soon her health improved, and her children were more fit than they had ever been because the clinic offered her guidance on how to care for them.
 In an article featuring Guadalupe’s journey, the Houston Chronicle reported, “She will have a fine baby that will grow into a healthy child because the clinic will take care of the baby too.”